-Colder Weather & The Daily Antics Of The Pet Babies
+Colder Weather & The Daily Antics Of The Pets

 I got out early this morning to get a few groceries.
-It’s cold, supposed to freeze tonight, so I’m preparing for a weekend to snuggle in with my babies.
+It’s cold and supposed to freeze tonight, so I’m preparing for a weekend to snuggle in with my pet babies.

 Charlie seems to be doing a bit better.
-I’m staying on top of his medication schedule and making sure he swallows it.
+I’m staying on top of his medication schedule and making sure he swallows the pills he was prescribed.

-A friend in North Carolina told me to get all the scented products out of my apartment, which she had to do for her dog.
+A friend in North Carolina told me to remove all scented products from my apartment, which she had to do for her dog.
 So yesterday I put all the candles away.
-I put the small ones in zip lock bags and put them all in the closet for now.
+I put the small ones in zip-lock bags and put them in the closet for now.

-I had to buy a regular mop this morning because the Swiffer solution is scented.
-I just ordered and received in the past two weeks Mrs. Meyer’s detergent and fabric softener.
-So I’ll go easy on using those when I do laundry.
+This morning, I ordered a regular mop because the Swiffer solution is scented.
+I just ordered and received Mrs. Meyer’s detergent and fabric softener in the past two weeks.
+So I’ll be more careful about using those when I do laundry.

 Does this look like a happy, comfy, sleeping cat?
 She loves this stack of quilts next to my bed.

-I am typically awakened each morning by a knobby little head kneading up against me.
-If I’m cold and have the blanket over my head, she will stick her head under the covers and let me know it’s time to get up.
-And to refill her bowl of food.
+I am typically awakened each morning by a knobby little head rubbing up against me.
+If I’m cold and have the blanket over my head, she will stick her head under the covers and pat me with her paws.
+She wants her food bowl refilled.

 Sometimes I’ll hold the blanket over my head for a few more minutes of rest.
 But little Ivy is persistent and doesn’t take no for an answer.

 She is so funny.
-She also keeps bringing the plastic bags out of the closet I keep there to clean her cat box.
-She loves to wear the plastic bags around and play with them.
+Ivy keeps taking the plastic bags out of the closet where I store them when I clean her litter box.
+She loves to wear plastic bags around and play with them.

 She’s growing.
-She’s not so little anymore actually.
+Ivy’s not so little anymore.
 She’s filled out.
 It’s no wonder since she loves to eat.
 She finishes her own food and then tries to eat Charlie’s food.

-I pick her up and let him eat.
-He only has two teeth and she has a mouthful of sharp little teeth.
+I pick her up at times so he can eat.
+He only has two teeth, and she has a mouthful of sharp little teeth.

 I made sure to get more eggs this morning.
 Ivy loves the boiled egg I give Charlie once per day, so now I fix two and make sure Charlie gets his share.
 That egg is the highlight of his day.

 If I stay here, I’ll end up checking things online.
-Then I’ll check something else and before long hours have passed and my hands are really sore.
+Then I’ll check something else, and before long, hours will have passed and my hands will be really sore.

 Doesn’t she look sweet and innocent tucked into the couch cushion?